In addition to other terms defined elsewhere, the following terms have the following meanings:

 8.2.
 Nondisclosure of Confidential Information.
 Each party will treat the Confidential Information of the other party in a confidential manner with the same degree of care as such party treats its own proprietary information of like importance, which will be no less than a reasonable degree of care.
 This Section 8 will not prohibit disclosure of Confidential Information pursuant to the order or requirement of a court, administrative agency, or other governmental body; provided, the receiver will furnish prompt notice thereof to enable the discloser to seek a protective order or otherwise prevent such disclosure.
 The obligations of this Section will survive termination for any reason for a period of three (3) years.

-9.5.
+9.4.
 Exclusive Remedy.
-This Section 9 states the entire liability and obligation of Oversight, and the exclusive remedy of Client, with respect to any actual or alleged infringement of any intellectual property right by the Services provided hereunder.
+This Section 8 states the entire liability and obligation of Oversight, and the exclusive remedy of Client, with respect to any actual or alleged infringement of any intellectual property right by the Services provided hereunder.
+10. LIMITATION OF LIABILITY.

 10.1.
 Limit on Certain Damages.
 In no event shall Oversight have liability for any special, indirect, incidental, punitive, speculative, expectation, or consequential damages, including damages for lost profits, arising in any way out of this Agreement or any order under any cause of action, whether or not Oversight has been advised of the possibility of such damages.
 This limitation shall apply notwithstanding the failure of essential purpose of any limited remedy.